Israel Adesanya: Post Championship

 In his first non-title bout in over five years, Adesanya faced Nassourdine Imavov in the main event on 1 February 2025 at UFC Fight Night 250.
 He lost the fight by technical knockout in the second round.

-Hall of Fame

 On the UFC 312 broadcast in February 2025, it was announced that Adesanya's bout with Kelvin Gastelum at UFC 236 in April 2019 would be inducted into the fight wing of the 2025 UFC Hall of Fame.

+Adesanya faced Joe Pyfer in the main event on 28 March 2026, at UFC Fight Night 271.
+He lost the fight by technical knockout in the second round.

 Professional boxing career

 Prizefighting tournaments

 Adesanya began his professional boxing career in November 2014 against two-time Australian champion Daniel Ammann.
 He was granted one of two wildcards to enter the inaugural cruiserweight Super 8 Boxing Tournament.
 The event was headlined by Shane Cameron and Kali Meehan at the North Shore Events Centre in Auckland, New Zealand.
 He suffered a controversial loss via unanimous decision after he looked to have outpointed Ammann in the quarter-finals.

 Adesanya re-entered the Super 8 tournament in May 2015, held at Horncastle Arena in Christchurch.
 It was the second cruiserweight series with the winner receiving $25,000 NZD and a new car.
 He won his first professional fight against fellow New Zealander Asher Derbyshire in the first seed.
 Adesanya knocked his opponent out in the second round.
 In the second fight of the tournament, Adesanya won a majority decision against Lance Bryant.
 In the tournament final, he defeated Brian Minto by split decision.

 Adesanya fought in the 2015 Super 8 Cruiserweight tournament.
 He won his semifinal match against Zane Hopman by unanimous decision, and defended the cruiserweight crown with a unanimous decision win against Lance Bryant in the final.